MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/hcw8010-default-receive-connector-not-found.md

 ---
-title: Default Receive Connector cannot be found on server
+title: Default Receive Connector can't be found on server
 description: Fixes an issue that returns HCW8010 error when you run the Hybrid Configuration wizard in an Exchange Online or Exchange Server 2013 environment.
 author: cloud-writer
 ms.author: meerak